WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/educational-credentialing-ecosystem.md

 This paper originated from an exercise to design a digital credentialing ecosystem for universities (as an original target implementation) from first principles -- without assuming specific technology choices or standards.
 Consistent with the goals of self-sovereign identity (SSI), we wanted this system to be recipient-centric.
 This included enhanced privacy measures, minimizing issuer-dependencies in use of the credentials, and ease of use.
 To do this, we outlined the minimal set of requirements, as well as simplifying assumptions for the target deployment.

-One goal of this exercise was to understand whether certain elements of the next generation of Blockcerts -- including Verifiable Credentials (VCs), Decentralized Identifiers (DIDs), and blockchain technology -- are essential to the simplified system.
+One goal of this exercise was to understand whether (1) certain emerging SSI standards -- including Verifiable Credentials (VCs), Decentralized Identifiers (DIDs) -- and (2) blockchain anchoring are essential to the simplified digital verifiable credentialing system.
 If so, we wanted to trace them to specific requirements.

 An additional goal was defining a threat model, to understand which aspects could be handled by the system, and which must be addressed by other systems.